Cart 0

 Not everyone enjoys long drives.
 But there are still routes that work beautifully for families.
 Interlaken to Lauterbrunnen has around thirty minutes of gorgeous views.
 Lucerne to Engelberg is known for calm roads and a peaceful town at the end.
 Montreux to Gruyeres known for chocolate, cheese and a castle.
 Sorted.
 For those doing a Switzerland trip from Singapore for the first time, we usually recommend mixing car trips with scenic train journeys.
 Keeps things balanced.
 Keeps grandma happy.

 Family travel checklist.
-Your guide on what to pack for Switzerland
+Your guide on what to pack for Switzerland.

 ● Power banks.
 Yes, more than one.